hfrebort/TodoMessanger/README.md

-TodoMessanger
+TodoMessenger
 =============

-In first line a simple chat.
+A simple chat to get familiar with angular fire.
-Webapp was created with generate-angularfire.
+Web application was created with generate-angularfire.